0382/CGcoefficient.jl/README.md

 ### Reference

 - [https://github.com/ManyBodyPhysics/CENS](https://github.com/ManyBodyPhysics/CENS)
+- L. Wei, New formula for 9-j symbols and their direct calculation, Computers in Physics 12, 632 (1998).
 - D. A. Varshalovich, A. N. Moskalev and V. K. Khersonskii, *Quantum Theory of Angular Momentum*, (World Scientific, 1988).
 - Buck et al. Nuc.
 Phys.
 A 600 (1996) 387-402.
 - H. T. Johansson and C. Forssén, Fast and Accurate Evaluation of Wigner 3$j$, 6$j$, and 9$j$ Symbols Using Prime Factorization and Multiword Integer Arithmetic, SIAM J. Sci.
 Comput.
 38, A376 (2016).